David Lean: International films

 Summertime (1955) marked a new departure for Lean.
 It was partly American financed, although again made for Korda's London Films.
 The film features Katharine Hepburn in the lead role as a middle-aged American woman who has a romance while on holiday in Venice.
 It was shot entirely on location there.
 Although best known for his epics, Lean's personal favourite of all his films was Summertime, and Hepburn his favourite actress.

+He developed The Wind Cannot Read but could not come to terms with Alex Korda and the Rank Organisation.

 For Columbia and Sam Spiegel

 Lean's films now began to become infrequent but much larger in scale and more extensively released internationally.
 The Bridge on the River Kwai (1957) was based on a novel by Pierre Boulle recounting the story of British and American prisoners of war trying to survive in a Japanese prison camp during the Second World War.
 The film stars William Holden and Alec Guinness and became the highest-grossing film of 1957 in the United States.
 It won seven Academy Awards, including Best Picture, Best Director, and Best Actor for Alec Guinness, who had battled with Lean to give more depth to his role as an obsessively correct British commander who is determined to build the best possible bridge for his Japanese captors in Burma.

 After extensive location work in the Middle East, North Africa, Spain, and elsewhere, Lean's Lawrence of Arabia was released in 1962.
 This was the first project of Lean's with a screenplay by playwright Robert Bolt, rewriting an original script by Michael Wilson (one of the two blacklisted writers of Bridge on the River Kwai).
 It recounts the life of T. E. Lawrence, the British officer who is depicted in the film as uniting the squabbling Bedouin peoples of the Arab peninsula to fight in World War I and then push on for independence.

-After some hesitation, Alec Guinness once again appeared, in his fourth David Lean film, as the Arab leader, Prince Faisal, despite his misgivings from their conflicts on Bridge on the River Kwai.
+After some hesitation, Alec Guinness appeared here in his fourth David Lean film as the Arab leader Prince Faisal, despite his misgivings from their conflicts on Bridge on the River Kwai.
 French composer Maurice Jarre, on his first Lean film, created a soaring film score with a famous theme and won his first Oscar for Best Original Score.
-The film turned actor Peter O'Toole, playing Lawrence, into an international star, and was nominated for ten Oscars, winning seven, including Best Picture and Lean's second win for Best Director.
-He remains the only British director to win more than one Oscar for directing.
+The film turned actor Peter O'Toole, playing Lawrence, into an international star.
+Lean was nominated for ten Oscars, winning seven, including two for Best Director.
+Lean remains the only British director to win more than one Oscar for directing.